ajanczewska/ryanair-tow-prediction/README.md

 # Take-Off Weight Prediction

-Regression model predicting Take-Off Weight of an aircraft.
+Take-Off Weight of an aircraft prediction using regression model.

 ## General info